MicrosoftDocs/sql-docs/docs/relational-databases/sql-server-transaction-locking-and-row-versioning-guide.md

 Row versioning-based isolation levels reduce the number of locks acquired by transaction by eliminating the use of shared locks on read operations.
 This increases system performance by reducing the resources used to manage locks.
 Performance is also increased by reducing the number of times a transaction is blocked by locks acquired by other transactions.

 Row versioning-based isolation levels increase the resources needed by data modifications.
 Enabling these options causes all data modifications for the database to be versioned.
-A copy of the data before modification is stored in `tempdb` even when there are no active transactions using row versioning-based isolation.
-The data after modification includes a pointer to the versioned data stored in `tempdb`.
-For large objects, only part of the object that changed is copied to `tempdb`.
+A copy of the data before modification is stored in the version store even when there are no active transactions using row versioning-based isolation.
+The data after modification includes a pointer to the versioned data in the version store.
+For large objects, only part of the object that changed is stored in the version store.

 #### Space used in tempdb

-For each instance of the [!INCLUDE [ssDEnoversion](../includes/ssdenoversion-md.md)], `tempdb` must have enough space to hold the row versions generated for every database in the instance.
-The database administrator must ensure that `tempdb` has ample space to support the version store.
-There are two version stores in `tempdb`:
+For each instance of the [!INCLUDE [ssDEnoversion](../includes/ssdenoversion-md.md)], the version store must have enough space to hold the row versions.
+The database administrator must ensure that `tempdb` and other databases (if Accelerated Database Recovery is enabled) have ample space to support the version store.
+There are two types of version store:

-- The online index build version store is used for online index builds in all databases.
+- The online index build version store is used for online index builds.
-- The common version store is used for all other data modification operations in all databases.
+- The common version store is used for all other data modification operations.

-Row versions must be stored for as long as an active transaction needs to access it.
-Once every minute, a background thread removes row versions that are no longer needed and frees up the version space in `tempdb`.
+Row versions must be stored for as long as an active transaction needs to access them.
+Periodically, a background thread removes row versions that are no longer needed and frees up the version space in the version store.
 A long-running transaction prevents space in the version store from being released if it meets any of the following conditions:

 - It uses row versioning-based isolation.
 - It uses triggers, MARS, or online index build operations.